Lopburi: Military

 The Royal Thai Army Special Warfare Command, the special forces of the Royal Thai Army, is headquartered at the Khok Kathiam Air Force Base 10 km northeast of the Lopburi town.

 Transportation

 The main road through Lobpuri is Route 1 (Phahonyothin Road), which starts in Bangkok, and continues through Lopburi, Chai Nat, Nakhon Sawan, Kamphaeng Phet, Tak, Lampang, Chiang Rai, and the border with Burma at Mae Sai.
 Route 311 leads west to Sing Buri, and Route 3196 leads south-west to Ang Thong.

-Lopburi is a station of the State Railway of Thailand's Northern Line, forming the end of Bangkok's suburban service.
+Lopburi railway station is a station of the State Railway of Thailand's Northern Line, forming the end of Bangkok's suburban service.
 Train service from Bangkok railway station (Hua Lamphong) in Bangkok usually takes about 2 hours.
 The third class train costs less than $1 and is a great way to experience the local culture and the "Real Thailand".

+Lopburi 2 (Tha Wung) railway station opened on 5 December 2025 and serves rapid and express trains travelling on the Northern Line.
+Commuter and ordinary trains still operate at the former station.

 Lopburi had a short-lived tramway system, operating between 1955-1962.
 It was the only provincial tramway system outside Bangkok.